 - What kinds of treatment (resuscitation, breathing support, feeding tube, etc.) do you want or not want?

 Your first conversation should be the first of many.
-So remember, you don’t have to cover everyone or everything at once.
-Learn more about The Conversation Project and get free tools to help you start talking to your loved ones here.
+Remember, you don’t have to cover everyone or everything at once.
+Learn more about The Conversation Project and use these free tools to help you start talking to your loved ones.